-The lasting influence of 2008
+The Continuing Influence of 2008

 Peterffy and Dalio aren't the only billionaires scaling their crypto holdings.
 Hedge fund manager Paul Tudor Jones claimed it was a hedge against inflation and also bought Bitcoin in 2021.

-The Rise of Bitcoin City
+The rise of Bitcoin City